Dean Traylor is a freelance writer and teacher. He wrote for IHPVA magazines and raced these vehicles with his father (who builds them).

 They can be big and cumbersome, and be adorned with flashy colors or themed decorations.
 These vehicles have their own races as well; the premiere event is Humboldt County, California’s Kinetic Grand Championship.
 It’s also known as the “Triathlon of the Art World” since it’s a race that combines art and engineering with a physical endurance race.

 There are other vehicles.
-There’s talk of creating a human-powered rocket, also, there are pedal powered vehicles being used on abandoned railroad tracks.
+There’s talk of creating a human-powered rocket, and there are pedal powered vehicles being used on abandoned railroad tracks.

 There’s no doubt that HPVs are fuel efficient.
 Also, these vehicles have become popular among engineers, amateur builders and designers, and colleges.
 At this point, these vehicles have found some success as a leisure sport or as an alternative mode of transportation.